PalTVEngineering/Kit-Booking-System-API/README.md

 To verify your docker containers are running can run command "docker ps" if in linux may need to run "sudo docker ps".

 Can shutdown containters in Docker Desktop GUI.

+# Updating DB Schema

+To make a change to the production DB create a new sql file in a similar naming format to the current one and write your SQL code there, the runner will take care of the rest